Ilkay Altintas: The Kepler Project

 Altintas is the co-initiator of the Kepler scientific workflow system, an open source platform that allows its users to share and collaborate on workflows for a variety of applications.
 The Kepler Project website provides its visitors with the opportunity to download the Kepler application.
 It also serves as a home for information regarding upcoming Kepler-related workshops, references on how to use Kepler for a varied set of subjects and applications (such as bioinformatics), and tips regarding how to maneuver the application in an effective manner.

 Teaching

 Altintas currently serves as the faculty co-director of the Master of Advanced Studies in Data Science and Engineering, and as a lecturer in the Department of Computer Science and Engineering, at UC San Diego.
-In addition, she is a big data MOOC instructor through Coursera and edX, having taught over a million learners till date.
+In addition, she is a data MOOC instructor through Coursera and edX.